Remittances to India: Overview

-Under the Foreign Exchange Management Act (FEMA) of 1999, Non Resident Indians (NRIs) and Persons of Indian Origin (PIOs) can open and maintain three types of accounts namely, Non-Resident Ordinary Rupee Account (NRO Account), Non-Resident (External) Rupee Account (NRE Account) and Foreign Currency Non Resident (Bank) Account – FCNR (B) Account.
+Under the Foreign Exchange Management Act (FEMA) of 1999, N Indians (NRIs) and Persons of Indian Origin (PIOs) can open and maintain three types of accounts namely, Non-Resident Ordinary Rupee Account (NRO Account), Non-Resident (External) Rupee Account (NRE Account) and Foreign Currency Non Resident (Bank) Account – FCNR (B) Account.
 NRO Accounts are not repatriable except for all current income.
 Balances in an NRO account of NRIs/ PIOs are remittable up to US$1 (one) million per financial year (April–March) along with their other eligible assets.
 NRE Accounts are repatriable.
 Credits permitted to NRE account are inward remittance from outside India, interest accruing on the account, interest on investment, transfer from other NRE/ FCNR(B) accounts, maturity proceeds of investments (if such investments were made from this account or through inward remittance).
 Inward remittances from outside India, legitimate dues in India and transfers from other NRO accounts are permissible credits to NRO account.

 Since 1991, India has experienced sharp remittance growth.
-In 1991 Indian remittances were valued at 2.1 billion USD; in 2006, they were estimated at between $22 billion and $25.7 billion. which grew to $67.6 billion in 2012-13, up from $66.1 billion the fiscal year, 2011-2012, when the remittance exceed the foreign direct investment(FDI) inflow of $46.84 billion into India.
+In 1991 Indian remittances were valued at US$2.1 billion; in 2006, they were estimated at between $22 billion and $25.7 billion. which grew to $67.6 billion in 2012–13, up from $66.1 billion the fiscal year, 2011–2012, when the remittance exceed the foreign direct investment (FDI) inflow of $46.84 billion into India.